 Protecting nature at The Weir Garden

-Many creatures and insects have made this scenic riverside garden their home.
+Many creatures have made this scenic riverside garden their home.
 Find out how we manage the gardens in a way less damaging to wildlife.

 The riverside garden provides a home for many smaller birds such as robins, wrens and blue tits.
 In the springtime you may see them here bustling around collecting materials to nest with and in late summer you may spot their young perhaps learning to fly or having a feed.
 We always leave patches of the garden wild to ensure the birds and insects residing here always have a safe place to eat and retreat.

 Leaving wild spaces also provides a home for small mammals such as rabbits and mice which can quite often be seen scurrying across pathways, over trees roots and into the safety of their dug-out safe spaces.
 Patches of long grass and weeds and flower heads left to seed offer a nutritious diet for these creatures and helps deter them from eating the vegetables inside the walled garden.